taytayfujif/i-need-pizza/instructors.md

 Steps to create the project
 - Fork and clone project
 - All work will be done in pizza.js
-- Refer to the completed pizza.js file for expected outcome for students
+- Refer to the completed pizza.js file for desired outcome for students

 ###Resources
 List of resources where students can research on their own.